tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/metrics_temperature.md

 12 rows in set.
 Elapsed: 0.008 sec.
 ```

-We can also see the historic values in `system.asynchronous_metric_log`.
+You can also see the historic values in `system.asynchronous_metric_log`.
+Here's a query that charts average server temperature every 15 minutes with `bar` formatting.

 ```sql